-Each instructor notifies the Office of Records and Registration of a student's poor academic performance in a course by submitting mid-semester deficiencies of "C-", "D+", "D", "F" or "I" at the end of the seventh week of classes, as indicated on the Academic Calendar.
-The student is notified of the deficiency in writing, with a copy to the student's academic advisor.
-A student who receives a mid-semester deficiency letter is encouraged to consult with the instructor and academic advisor and seek assistance offered from the Office of Student Services.
+Each instructor notifies the Office of Records and Registration of a student's poor academic performance in a course by submitting early warning deficiencies of "C-", "D+", "D", "F" or "I" at the end of the fifth week of classes, as indicated on the Academic Calendar.
+The student is notified of the deficiency in writing.
+A student who receives a five week early warning is encouraged to consult with the instructor and academic advisor and seek assistance offered from the Office of Student Services.